gabriel/swiftui-routes/README.md

 ## 📄 Sheets

 Define a sheet binding and use `routeSheet`.
-If `stacked` is `true`, it will wrap the route view in another NavigationStack in case those views push.
+If `stacked` is `true`, it will wrap the route view in another NavigationStack in case those views also push or pop.

 ```swift
 struct HomeView: View {